bbauska/meta-react-basics/README.md

 I will now show you how to handle several events in React using components.

-As I start, I\'ve added a new component to the SRC folder.
-I named it **Btn**, and for now it\'s just an empty function or the default export.
+As I start, I&apos;ve added a new component to the SRC folder.
+I named it **Btn**, and for now it&apos;s just an empty function or the default export.
 Let me simplify the app.js file as return statement.
-First, I\'ll delete the logo import statements and import the **Btn** component, then remove the contents of the return statement.
-Finally, I\'ll add the **Btn** JSX elements so that it can get rendered.
+First, I&apos;ll delete the logo import statements and import the **Btn** component, then remove the contents of the return statement.
+Finally, I&apos;ll add the **Btn** JSX elements so that it can get rendered.

 Back in the **Btn** components.
 I add a button in the return statement,